meetoseh/backend/docs/redis/keys.md

 - `stats:client_screens:daily:earliest`: goes to the earliest unix date for which there might still be client screen statistics in redis

+- `stats:journals:daily:{unix_date}` goes to a hash describing the different parts of creating and editing journal entries, mostly focused on the health of system responses

+  - `greetings_requested`: when creating a journal entry the first step is the system prompting the user with a greeting in the form of a question like "How are you feeling?".
+    This is the number of greetings requested by users as measured in the earliest point in the backend http request.
+  - `greetings_succeeded`: of the greetings requested, how many were successfully responded to with a greeting, as measured as close as possible to storing the response in the database
+  - `greetings_failed`: of the greetings requested, how many were not responded to with a greeting, as measured as close as possible to the error being detected
+  - `user_chats`: how many chats were received by users.
+When a user sends us a chat message that always results in a system chat being requested, however, they can also request system chats through other means (e.g., the "refresh" button to get a new response), so the system may be healthy if this is less than or equal to the number of system chats requested
+  - `system_chats_requested`: how many system chats were requested by users, i.e., they requested the system respond to the end of a chat.
+If the previous response was from the system, they can request to replace it with a new response, otherwise they can to add on a new response.
+  - `system_chats_succeeded`: how many system chats did we successfully produce, as measured as close as possible to storing (or updating) the response in the database
+  - `user_chat_actions`: how many times users interacted with something within a system chat, like a journey link.
+  - `reflection_questions_requested`: at the end of a journal entry we ask the user a reflection question, to which they are expected to write a longer response for themself to keep in their journal (and to which we do not provide a system response). this is the number of such questions requested by users as measured in the earliest point in the backend http request.
+  - `reflection_questions_succeeded`: of the reflection questions requested, how many were successfully responded to with a reflection question, as measured as close as possible to storing the response in the database
+  - `reflection_questions_failed`: of the reflection questions requested, how many were not responded to with a reflection question, as measured as close as possible to the error being detected
+  - `reflection_questions_edited`: how many users edited (possibly by deleting and rewriting from scratch) their reflection question
+  - `reflection_responses`: how many users responded to their reflection question

+- `stats:journals:daily:{unix_date}:extra:{event}` goes to a hash breaking down the event key, where the keys in the breakdown depend on the event:

+  - `greetings_succeeded` is broken down by technique, where technique is one of:
+    - `fixed-{version}`: we used the given version of the fixed greeting, where the version is a simple counter, with the first version being `1`
+  - `greetings_failed` is broken down by `{technique}:{reason}` if the failure occurred after the job was queued, otherwise:
+    - `queue:ratelimited:pro`: the user had too many jobs already processing or in the queue, using the pro limits
+    - `queue:ratelimited:free`: the user had too many jobs already processing or in the queue, using the free limits
+    - `queue:backpressure:pro`: there were too many jobs in the queue in total, using the pro limits
+    - `queue:backpressure:free`: there were too many jobs in the queue in total, using the free limits
+    - `queue:user_not_found`: the user did not appear to exist when we went to queue the job
+    - `queue:encryption_failed`: we failed to get a master key for encryption

+- `user_chats (integer not null)`: number of user chats, where technique is as in `greetings_succeeded` and reason is one of:

+  - `internal_error`: an unexpected error occurred
+  - `user_chats` is broken down by the length of the message written by the user, where the options are `1-9 words`, `10-19 words`, `20-99 words`, `100-499 words`, `500+ words`
+  - `system_chats_requested` is broken down by `initial`, `refresh`
+  - `system_chats_succeeded` is broken down by technique, where technique is one of:
+    - `llm-{platform}-{model}-{prompt identifier}` where platform is always `openai` and model is the model used, e.g., `gpt-3.5-turbo` or `gpt-4.0-turbo`.
+The prompt identifier is typically of the form `{slug}:{version}`, e.g., `journals:1.0.0`
+  - `system_chats_failed` is broken down by `{technique}:{reason}`, where technique is as in `system_chats_succeeded` and reason is one of:

+    - `net:{status_code}` - provider returned a non-200 status code (e.g., openai:404)
+    - `net:timeout` - provider timed out
+    - `net:unknown:{error name}` - some kind of network error occurred connecting to openai, such as a connection error or bad TLS. the error name is literally `e.__class__.__name__` or the nearest equivalent
+    - `llm:{detail}`: an issue occurred parsing the LLM response. may be further broken down, but the breakdown will be very dependent on the technique
+    - `internal`: an unexpected error occurred
+    - `encryption`: something went wrong related to encryption

+    unless the error occurred while trying to queue the request, in which the reason is one of:

+    - any of the options for `greeting_failed` with the `queue:` prefix,
+    - `queue:journal_entry_not_found` the journal entry that was being mutated didn't exist
+    - `queue:journal_entry_item_not_found` the journal entry item that was being refreshed didn't exist
+    - `queue:decryption_failed` failed to decrypt the conversation so far
+    - `queue:bad_state` the conversation was not in a state that could be processed, e.g., they hadn't responded yet

+  - `user_chat_actions` is broken down by the type of thing interacted with, roughly of the form `{link_type}:{action_taken}`, but specifically:
+    - `journey:free:regular` they clicked on a free journey link and we took them through a client flow for that journey
+    - `journey:pro:regular` they clicked on a paywalled journey link that they had access to through Oseh+ and we took them through a client flow for that journey
+    - `journey:pro:paywall` they clicked on a paywalled journey link that they did not have access to through Oseh+ and we took them through a client flow to purchase oseh+
+  - `reflection_questions_requested` is broken down by `initial`, `refresh`, referring to if its the first reflection question or if they requested a new one
+  - `reflection_questions_succeeded` is broken down by technique, where technique is the same as in the `system_chats_succeeded` breakdown, i.e., `llm-{platform}-{model}-{prompt identifier}`
+  - `reflection_questions_failed` is broken down either by one of the pre-queue failure reasons like in `greetings_failed`, or is broken down by `{technique}:{reason}`, just as in system chats failed unless the error occurred while trying to queue the request, in which the reason is any of the options for `greeting_failed` with the `queue:` prefix
+  - `reflection_responses` is broken down by length:
+    - `skip`: they didn't write anything
+    - `1-9 words`
+    - `10-19 words`
+    - `20-99 words`
+    - `100-499 words`
+    - `500+ words`

+- `stats:journals:daily:earliest` goes to the earliest unix date for which there might still be journal statistics in redis

 ### Personalization subspace

 These are regular keys used by the personalization module